aaronengland/time_series_forecasting/README.md

 ## Dataset

-We generate synthetic (but realistic) monthly employee attrition data that mirrors what a real company's workforce planning data looks like.
+I generate synthetic (but realistic) monthly employee attrition data that mirrors what a real company's workforce planning data looks like.

 | Attribute | Value |
 |-----------|-------|